MelonMTRS/EyeStep-Reborn/README.txt

-# EyeStep-Reborn
-Completely full and compact intel x86 disassembler

 # About

+EyeStep is a full and compact intel x86 disassembler, with API for a complete run-time analysis of memory.

-This is original and table-based from the resources provided at: http://ref.x86asm.net/coder32.html
+It's original and table-based from the resources provided at: http://ref.x86asm.net/coder32.html

-I ask that you give credit in some way for using this in your projects, and at least leave my comments in the code
+It features everything except for SIMD instructions

 # Usage

 To use EyeStep you simply include eyestep.h where needed use EyeStep::ReadInstruction(address) to interpret the approximate x86 instruction at 'address'.